TjMott/TjMott.Writer/README.md

 ## Supported Platforms

 TJ Mott's Writer is cross-platform and fully tested/supported on Windows 11 and Linux Mint 22.
-Unofficially, it should work on any Linux that supports .NET 8, and it'll probably work on Mac with a bit of code tweaking.
+Unofficially, it should work on any Linux that supports .NET 8, and it'll probably work on Mac.
 Only 64-bit operating systems are supported.

+Mobile (Android/iOS) support is not on my radar.
+There are dependencies that only work on desktop operating systems.

 ## Installation